January 2018 North American blizzard: Florida and Georgia

 Florida A&M University and Florida State University, announced closures for January 3.
 Governor of Georgia Nathan Deal declared a state of emergency for 28 counties.
-1.2 in of snowfall was recorded at Savannah, Georgia. while Tallahassee, Florida received 0.1 in of snow officially.
-For this region it was the first snow fall since December 1989.
+1.2 in of snowfall was recorded at Savannah, Georgia, while Tallahassee, Florida received 0.1 in of snow officially.
+For this region, it was the first time snow fell since December 1989.
 Additionally, this is the first recorded measurable snowfall in Tallahassee during the month of January based on records dating back to April 1885.

 The snowfall forced the closure of Savannah-Hilton Head International Airport, cancelling 78 incoming and outgoing flights.
 Ice accumulation was reported as far south as northern Levy County, Florida.
 Widespread power outages affected much of the Southeast U.S. coast during the storm's infancy; nearly 100,000 electricity customers were without power in the Florida-Georgia border region, including over 6,000 in Glynn County, Georgia.
 Heavy icing downed trees and power lines throughout St. Simons Island, Georgia, causing extensive power outages.
 Power outages impacted Nassau County, Florida to a similar extent, prompting the opening of an emergency shelter in Hilliard, Florida.
 Four Central Florida counties also opened cold weather shelters when temperatures fell below 45 F. Icy conditions forced numerous road closures, including an 80 mi stretch of Interstate 10 between Tallahassee, Florida and Live Oak, Florida.
 All lanes of Interstate 75 closed in Hamilton County, Florida to facilitate de-icing.